janelawrence/db_merge_sort/README.md

 HeapSort.h/HeapSort.cpp: Implements the sorting algorithm used by the cache to sort records.

-disk.h/disk.cpp: Simulates a hard disk drive for storage and retrieval of data.
+Disk.h/Disk.cpp: Simulates a hard disk drive for storage and retrieval of data.
+  Disk::mergeMemorySizedRuns
+  Disk::mergeSSDSizedRuns
+  Disk::writeOutputTable

 TournamentTree.h/TournamentTree.cpp: Implements the tournament tree logic including node comparisons, record management, and tree operations.

+Scan.cpp:
+  ScanPlan::pagingInput >> scan the input_table, and truncate them into DRAM_SIZE pages
+  during scanning, remove all non-alphanumeric characters for each records

+DRAM.h/DRAM.cpp: contains methods for reading records into DRAM input buffers, and in-memory merging DRAM::readRecords
+  DRAM::mergeFromSelfToDest

 ### Execute the program